makentenza/pwm-ocp/README.md

-# pwm-ocp
+## Intro
-Repository to run PWM on OpenShift
+The aim of this repository i to to run [PWM](https://github.com/pwm-project/pwm) on OpenShift